 - Dried parsley or basil, for topping (optional)

-Fresh mozzarella cheese would be a great choice for this cheesy vegetable pasta bake recipe as well.
+Fresh mozzarella cheese would be a great choice for this as well.

 This vegetarian pasta bake will last 2-4 days in the refrigerator after cooking, making for the perfect meal prep leftovers.
 I always err on the side of caution because bacteria can grow on pasta, especially if it was left out at room temperature for more than two hours.

-But, you’ll probably finish this cheesy pasta bake before then anyway.
+But, you’ll probably finish this cheesy deliciousness before then anyway.

 Yes, absolutely!
 If you’re looking for some other freezer-friendly meals, check out these Must Make Freezer Meals.
 Freezer meals are lifesavers, especially during pregnancy, postpartum, surgery, or just tough life transitions!